 - Select Refund and choose whether to refund the full amount or a partial amount.

 - Confirm the refund.
-Wix will process it immediately, and the funds typically appear in the customer's account within 5–10 business days, depending on their bank.
+Wix processes it immediately, and the funds typically appear in the customer's account within 5 to 10 business days, depending on their bank.

 Refunds are deducted from your next payout.
-If the refund amount exceeds your available balance, Wix will debit the difference from your bank account on file.
-For this reason, it's worth maintaining a small balance buffer if you operate in a high-return category.
+If the refund amount exceeds your available balance, Wix debits the difference from your bank account on file.
+It's worth maintaining a small balance buffer if you operate in a high-return category.

 How to Manage Chargebacks with Wix Payments